Alexander Bain (philosopher): Academic career

 In 1845 he was appointed Professor of Mathematics and Natural philosophy at Anderson's University in Glasgow.
 A year later, preferring a wider field, he resigned the position and devoted himself to writing.
 In 1848 he moved to London to fill a post in the Board of Health under Sir Edwin Chadwick where he worked for social reform and became a prominent member of the intellectual circle which included George Grote and John Stuart Mill.
 In 1855 he published his first major work, The Senses and the Intellect, followed in 1859 by The Emotions and the Will.
 These treatises won him a position among independent thinkers.
 Bain was also Examiner in Logic and Moral Philosophy from 1857 to 1862 and 1864–1869 for the University of London and also an instructor in moral science for the Indian Civil Service examinations.

 In 1860 he was appointed by the British Crown to the inaugural Regius Chair of Logic and the Regius Chair of English Literature at the University of Aberdeen, which was newly formed after the amalgamation of King's College, Aberdeen and Marischal College by the Scottish Universities Commission of 1858.

 Linguistics

 Until 1858, neither logic nor English had received adequate attention in Aberdeen, and Bain devoted himself to supplying these deficiencies.
 He succeeded not only in raising the Standard of Education generally in the North of Scotland, but also in establishing a School of Philosophy at the University of Aberdeen, and in widely influencing the teaching of English grammar and composition in the United Kingdom.
-His efforts were first directed to the preparation of textbooks: Higher English Grammar and An English Grammar were both published in 1863, followed in 1866 by the Manual of Rhetoric, in 1872 by A First English Grammar, and in 1874 by the Companion to the Higher Grammar.
+His efforts were first directed to the preparation of textbooks: An English Grammar was published in 1863 (later revised as Higher English Grammar), followed in 1866 by the Manual of Rhetoric, in 1872 by A First English Grammar, and in 1874 by the Companion to the Higher Grammar.
 These works were wide-ranging and their original views and methods met with wide acceptance.